wintercms/docs/database/traits.md

 ## Encryptable

 Similar to the [hashable trait](#hashable), encrypted attributes are encrypted when set but also decrypted when an attribute is retrieved.
-To encrypt attributes in your model, apply the `Winter\Storm\Database\Traits\Encryptable` trait and declare a `$encryptable` property with an array containing the attributes to encrypt.
+To encrypt attributes in your model, apply the `Winter\Storm\Database\Traits\Encryptable` trait and declare a protected `$encryptable` property with an array containing the attributes to encrypt.

 ```php
 class User extends Model